top of page

 It’s no coincidence that a Black character’s murder coincides with the introduction of the movie’s monster.
 Some of us never realized it was for the purpose of building fear for the “scary” entity, however.
 Hollywood wants the audience to bear witness to a show of strength to cement the entity’s power.
 And in the eyes of predominately white Hollywood, what better way was there to laud the strength of your beast than to show it stomping the strongest perceived person in the rooma Black person.

-People overestimate the size and strength of Black men and often perceive them as more threatening than white men.
+People still overestimate the size and strength of Black men and often perceive them as more threatening than white men.
 The downside of this can be found in the higher likelihood of Black minors being tried as adults in the U.S. court system.
 For decades, Hollywood leaned into this, rooting movies in the “scientific racism” of believing the human species to be biologically divided into races.
 The same destructive theory adds fuel to arguments supporting racial superiority or inferiority.
 Contemporary science says race has no biological basis, but scientific racism is still very much a thing

 Hollywood, at least, has advanced from using Black bodies as mere props and now tells Black stories.
 The shift began in the blaxploitation era of the 1970s, with Black monsters like “Blacula” and the avenging spirit of JD Walker in “JD’s Revenge.”
 But these movies were not the Hollywood norm, and throughout the 1980s, horror largely reverted to killing its Black characters quickly.
 And then came an additional shift in the 1990s.

 Georgetown voice writer Mia Boykin points to the monster in “Candyman (1992) and its 2021 remake as examples of a more modern evolution.
 In the original “Candyman”, a white mob lynches a Black artisan for his relationship with a white woman.
-They cut off his hand, jam a hook into the stump, and cover him with honey and bees.
+They cut off his hand, jam a hook into the stump and cover him with honey and bees.
 His vengeful spirit spends much of the 1992 film terrorizing a blond-haired, blue-eyed post-grad student (obviously learning nothing from his previous stint with white women).
 In the 2021 “Candyman” remake, a Black struggling artist living in the gentrified haunting grounds of the 1992 Candyman catches the very worst of the spirit’s pent-up anger.

-Both movies dove headfirst into social commentary, but the “monster” in the 2021 version leaned away from Black body fodder (say that fast five times) and targeted affluent white people and law enforcement.
+Both movies dive headfirst into social commentary, but the “monster” in the 2021 version leaned away from Black body fodder (say that fast five times) and targeted affluent white people and law enforcement.
 The shift in that movie and others like it reinforces Coleman’s theory that horror is a cultural temperature check of its times.

 “Horror films teach us about our anxieties as a society,” Coleman says.
 “This is the reason why tropes and the genre itself is so fluid and changes every few years.”